 Skip to main content

+How are you all doing?
 During this programme we focus upon removal/avoidance of toxins (permanent if possible) from our personal environments.

 In our world of increasing toxicity, the best-quality foods are organic, because they expose your body to fewer man made chemicals.
+Many of these chemicals play havoc with your hormones and other important bodily systems.
+Health implications may start early in life.
+The younger the child, the more “risk” they have for a higher toxic burden

 We can control our own exposure to many of these external sources, and by focusing upon nutrients that support the liver and other detoxification organs, we can ensure that our internally produced toxins don´t sit and become stagnant, but flow through the body and get removed.